 On December 16, Evan paralleled the western areas of Fiji.
 Upon passing over Fiji, over 8,000 people were living in shelters, including many tourists.
 Although there were no initial reports of casualties, the storm brought considerable damage.
 Trees and power lines were down across the island group.
 In addition, flooding and structural damage was reported from resorts and homes.
 Damage throughout Fiji amounted to FJ$169.9 million (US$108.8 million).
 Additionally, short-term economic losses related to the cyclone were estimated reach FJ$73.4 million (US$40.9 million).

 When the storm hit the islands of Samoa, it strangely circles the Samoan island of Upolu and slows down for an eighteen hour stay (Source: Tropical Cyclone Activity Report – Pacific / Indian Oceans & http://en.wikipedia.org/wiki/Cyclone_Evan).
 For this reason, Cyclone Evan was considered to be the worst tropical cyclone to affect the island nation of Samoa since Cyclone Val in 1991.
 Also, note that here is almost nothing but ocean for 1000 kilometers.
 It is very unusual that the storm slowed down and circled the Samoan Islands.

-After the storm circles the Samoan Islands it seems to target the most populated island group in the region, the Fijian Islands, 1000 kilometers away.
+After the storm circles the Samoan Islands (a category 3 cyclone) it seems to target the most populated island group in the region, the Fijian Islands, 1000 kilometers away.
 When Evan finally reaches Fiji it intensifies to its highest peak, a category five cyclone.
 Note the changes in storm intensity on the source below from Australian Severe Weather.

 Below is an article from the Sydney Morning Herald labeled “Eye of the Storm”.
 The document further confirms the changes in storm intensity.
 Note at which point Cyclone Evan hits category 4 & 5, the Fijian Islands.

 To get a further understanding of why I believe this storm is an attack, read and compare the following to somewhere in the world your familiar with (Samoa and Fiji are 1000km apart).

 - Cyclone Evan is like a cyclone starting out in Bourke, moving towards Brisbane then slowing down and circling Brisbane at category 3 intensity and then moving towards and hitting Sydney at category 5 intensity.